lisaover/lisaover.github.io/_pages/cv.md

 **Data management professional with expertise in programming, statistics, education, and communication**

 I manage research data for a multifaceted study focused on the care and outcomes of traumatic injuries with the goal of updating existing standards of care.
-I focus on meeting the needs of the people using my products, which include other data managers, data analysts, project managers, and study directors.
+I develop reports and applications to support study administration and perform data munging tasks to make complex datasets more accessible.
+I focus on the needs of my clients, which include other data managers, data analysts, project managers, and study directors.
 I am part of a team that makes sense of data for the benefit of the public.
 What I do is essential to people, and the families of people, who receive better care as a result of this study.

 ## Skills